-For example, you can spend the money in savings account, or you can sell investments in a brokerage account.
-But you can’t easily spend the equity in your house without selling it, refinancing it, or putting a second or reverse mortgage on it.
-And refinancing or mortgaging it may decrease your net-worth since you are increasing the liabilities side of your balance sheet, especially if you spend the equity for something that doesn’t add to your assets column.
+For example, you can spend the money in a savings account, or you can sell investments in a brokerage account.
+But you can't easily spend the equity in your house without selling it, refinancing it, or putting a second or reverse mortgage on it.
+And refinancing or mortgaging it may decrease your net-worth since you are increasing the liabilities side of your balance sheet, especially if you spend the equity for something that doesn't add to your assets column.

 For that reason, I think a better description of a millionaire is someone having $1 million in investable assets, excluding their residence and other property.
 What if you inherited $1 million from your rich uncle, but your annual household income is $60,000, would you consider yourself a millionaire?
 You may "feel" like a millionaire, but it is likely that you would at some point start tapping your million-dollar inheritance for things that you can't afford on your salary.
 In other words, your millionaire status may not be sustainable.

-On the other hand, if you had an income of $200,000 a year for the last few years, with expectations of similar amounts going forward, you might think of yourself as a millionaire, if for no other reason that you are earning a million every five years.
+On the other hand, if you had an income of $200,000 a year for the last few years, with expectations of similar amounts going forward, you might think of yourself as a millionaire, if for no other reason than you are earning a million every five years.

 How can you become an "everyday millionaire"?